G3F4/javascript-basics-workshop/README.md

 5. Check browser to see if everything works

 ## SPA like updating content
+- Updating objects

 1. At the begging of every view create empty `div`
-2. Append all element to created `div` instead of global `gameContent` variable holding referance to root element
+2. Append all element to created `div` instead of global `gameContent` variable holding reference to root element
-3. At the of of every function return `div` created at the begining
+3. At the of of every function return `div` created at the beginning
 4. Create function `stateUpdate` with body below:
     ```javascript
     function stateUpdate(newGameState) {